manavdakshini/InlineQuestions/questions/question-10.md

 Question Type : Multiple Choice

 ## Question
-Which of the following are benefits of cloud computing?
+Which of the following are features of Microsoft Azure?
 (Choose two)

 ## Options
 Option 1 : Scalability